Signed in as:

 Engagement with government to emphasise the importance of matching jobseekers with positions that align with their skills, qualifications, and career goals.
 Our emphasis on this alignment underscores the significance of ensuring that every individual's employment journey is tailored to their unique abilities and long-term goals.
 Through constructive engagement, we advocated for policies and initiatives aimed at optimising job matching processes

 In our consultation, we identified key priorities and strategies to advance economic growth and develop a migration strategy aimed at ensuring that Australia realises the full potential of migration.
 On December 11, 2023, the Hon Clare O'Neil MP, Minister for Home Affairs and Minister for Cyber Security, announced the Migration Strategy.
-This marked the introduction of a new vision aimed at rebuilding our migration system for a more prosperous and secure Australia
+This marked the introduction of a new vision aimed at rebuilding our migration system for a more prosperous Australia

-Copyright © 2022 - 2024 The Multicultural Professional Network Inc. - All Rights Reserved.
+Copyright © 2022 - 2025 The Multicultural Professional Network Inc. - All Rights Reserved.

 Registered Office: Level 6, 200 Adelaide St, Brisbane QLD 4000